Have you ever asked yourself the question, “do you need a real estate license to flip houses?”

 Broker: Real estate brokers are licensed to manage their own real estate agents.

-Leasing Agent: Agents can also serve as leasing agents or property managers for commercial and residential properties.
+Leasing Agent: Agents can also serve as leasing agents for commercial and residential properties.

 Benefits Of Being A Real Estate Agent As An Investor